-The hypervisor is a hardware, software or firmware that can create and run virtual machines.
-It divides the resources of one machine to several virtual machines, and fix the quantity of resources that anyone VM can absorb.
+The hypervisor is a hardware, software, or firmware that can create and run virtual machines.
+It divides the resources of one machine into several virtual machines, and fix the quantity of resources that anyone VM can absorb.

 It does the same with VPS.
 From one big server, it distributes the server to several virtual servers.

 VPS server has better uptime than the shared hosting and cost less expensive than dedicated hosting.
-It is an efficient hosting plan and works great for small business and blogs with low traffic.
+It is an efficient hosting plan and works great for small businesses and blogs with low traffic.